 remote_monitoring configuration parameter to enable remote monitoring and multi-tenancy for this integration.
 You must also have infrastructure agent version 1.2.25 or higher to use

 remote_monitoring may change some attributes and/or affect your configured alerts.
 For more information, see remote monitoring in on-host integrations.

-Environment variables can be used to control config settings, and are then passed through to the Infrastructure agent.
+Environment variables can be used to control config settings, such as your license key, and are then passed through to the Infrastructure agent.
 For instructions on how to use this feature, see Configure the Infrastructure agent.

 The NGINX integration collects the following metric data attributes.
 To find these attributes, query the